ErnestoAPantoja/wordpress-website-aws/README.md

 <img src="https://i.imgur.com/oWHtG8G.png" height="80%" width="80%" alt="Step 9-2"/>
 </p>

 - Within the text editor for the configuration file, some information needs to be inserted from the RDS instance that was created earlier in the project.
-Go to the RDS console from AWS to get this information.
-In the database that was created, open the Configuration tab to get the necessary information.
+Go to the <b>RDS</b> console from AWS to get this information.
+In the database that was created, open the <b>Configuration</b> tab to get the necessary information.
-  - Copy the DB name from the Configuration tab and replace it where database_name_here is.
+  - Copy the <b>DB name</b> from the <b>Configuration</b> tab and replace it where database_name_here is.

-_<b>NOTE:</b> Make sure to copy the DB name and NOT the DB instance ID.
-They refer to different things and are not the same thing.
+_<b>NOTE:</b> Make sure to copy the DB name and <b>NOT</b> the DB instance ID.
+They refer to different things and are not the same.
 Make sure what you are copying is the DB name.
 Refer to the image below.
 The Database instance ID is highlighted here.
 DB name is located underneath it._

 <p align="center">
 <img src="https://i.imgur.com/ikK6jvP.png" height="80%" width="80%" alt="Step 9-3"/>
 </p>

 - The next things to change in the file are the username and password for the RDS database.
 Enter the master username and password for the database when it was created.
 Replace username_here and password_here respectively.
 - The next thing to change is the database hostname in the file.
 The database hostname will be the endpoint of the RDS instance.
-Return to the RDS console and open the Connectivity & security.
+Return to the RDS console and open the <b>Connectivity & security</b> tab.
 Copy the endpoint and replace localhost within the configuration file.

 <p align="center">
 <img src="https://i.imgur.com/SzI29kR.png" height="80%" width="80%" alt="Step 9-4"/>